Mail and FedEx

 - Purchase a SIM card for use with your unlocked phone when traveling outside of the United States.

 - Signal is not as strong as with contract plans, but it should be fine within the Los Angeles area.
-4G coverage is available in some areas.
+4G and 5G coverage is available in some areas.

 - Not the most affordable if you need multiple lines, such as a "family plan."